CU-ESIIL/FCC24_Group_6/docs/project-documentation/methods.md

 To have a baseline to compare against, we performed spatial kriging on the GEDI above-ground biomass density point estimates.

 ### Random Forest Modeling - Kylen
 Random forest modeling was performed on CyVerse using the R [spatialRF](https://blasbenito.github.io/spatialRF/) package.
+The script for modeling is [spatial_rf_model.R](https://github.com/CU-ESIIL/FCC24_Group_6/tree/gh-pages-documentation/code/analysis/spatial_rf_model.R).

 ### Model Evaluation - Kylen
 Both models (kriging and random forest) were trained on a training set consisting of 70% of the GEDI data rows.
 15% of the data were used as a validation set and 15% were withheld as a final test set.
 After training, we computed RMSE and R^2 on the validation set to compare.